C2SM/spack-c2sm/README.md

 This will clone the package, build it and then install the chosen package and all its dependencies under _/scratch/$USER/install/tsa_ (see _config.yaml_ file section for details).
 The build-stage of your package and its dependencies are not kept (add _--keep-stage_ after the install command in order to keep it).
 Module files are also created during this process and installed under _/scratch/$USER/modules/_

+## CSCS users: automatically source the correct spack instance when using bash

+As said above, if you are not wanting to develop for the spack-mch you can just source the correct spack instance depending on the machine you are working on.
+Add those line to your .bashrc file if you want to do that automatically when opening a new terminal.

+	$ case $(hostname -s) in
+	$ 	tsa*|arolla*) export SPACK_ROOT=/project/g110/spack/user/tsa/spack ;;
+	$ 	daint*) export SPACK_ROOT=/project/g110/spack/user/daint/spack ;;
+	$ esac
+	$ source $SPACK_ROOT/share/spack/setup-env.sh

 ## Dev-building software on tsa/daint

 If you do not want to git clone the source of the package you want to install, especially if you are developing, you can use a local source in order to install your package.
 In order to do so, first go to the base directory of the package and then use spack _dev-build_ instead of spack install